open-e/JovianDSS-Proxmox/README.md

 First is a proxmox storage configuration file that gives basic information about storage.
 And the second is a config used by a minimal joviandss cli `jdssc`.

+### JovianDSS configuration

+Prior to installation please ensure that services mentioned below are enabled on JovianDSS storage:
+1. LDAP in `User managment->Share users/groups`
+2. SMB in `Storage Settings->NAS Settings`
+3. REST in `System Settings->Administration`

 ### Proxmox config

 This config provides brief introduce Open-E JovianDSS plugin to proxmox storage sub-system.